 - Choose online courses from the Approved Dual Enrollment Course List-

-- Summer 2 and Summer 3 Approved Course List & Course Descriptions - will be available in October
+- Spring Approved Course List & Course Descriptions - will be available in October

 - Check with your School Counselor to see if the college course can be counted towards any high school graduation credit requirements

 - Submit an official High School transcript with overall GPA, and SAT/ACT test scores, PSAT, or PSSA/Keystone Exam results for evaluation

 - Obtain signatures from their principal, guidance counselor and parents

 - Scan, fax or mail applications to: email@example.com; fax 814-393-2030 or Clarion University Admissions Office, 840 Wood Street, Clarion, PA 16214

 Dual Enrollment Costs

 Funding exists to reduce the cost of a course for students meeting program requirements.
 Current costs: $115 per credit (up to 4 credits only) plus a one-time $50 nonrefundable records fee for new Dual Enrollment students.
 Tuition and fees are billed to the students account online once they are approved and enrolled.
 Please refer to our Payment Options page for further information.